slack-samples/bolt-js-starter-template/README.md

 the Workspace that you'd like to create the Trigger in.
 Each Workspace has a development version (denoted by `(dev)`), as well as a deployed version.

-To create a Link Trigger for the "Request Time Off" Workflow, run the following
+To create a Link Trigger for the "Send a Greeting" Workflow, run the following
 command:

 ```zsh